-Question: Who is supposed to throw a baby shower?
-This is an age old question that every pregnant women must answer for herself based on her family's traditions.
+Who is supposed to throw a baby shower?
+This is an age-old question that every pregnant woman must answer for herself based on her family's traditions.

-Answer: Traditional baby shower etiquette still firmly applies to this area of the baby shower.
+Traditional baby shower etiquette still firmly applies to the planning aspect of the baby shower.
 The following rules apply to who can throw the shower in most settings:

 - It is considered inappropriate for you or your spouse to throw the baby shower.

 - It is considered rude to ask someone to throw you a baby shower.

 - Typically a close friend or one of the grandmas-to-be will throw a baby shower.

 - It is acceptable to have a sister or other family member throw the baby shower.

 Usually, someone will step up to throw a baby shower fairly early on.
 If you don't hear talk of a baby shower in the works consider who the likely candidates are for baby shower hostess.
 You can drop some subtle hints about baby shower planning or if they offer to do something, consider asking for a baby shower.

 Who throws a baby shower may also depend on when to throw a baby shower and how that fits in your family.
 If you throw one later in pregnancy, you have more time to figure out who is available to throw it and where it will be held (particularly if your family is across several states or cities).